 There can be a significant cost for consumers when electricity distributors are late for an appointment.
-We therefore propose to retain the GSL payment for being late for appointments.
+We will therefore retain the GSL payment for being late for appointments.

-4.1.3 DURATION OF AN INDIVIDUAL INTERRUPTION
+4.1.3 Duration of an individual interruption

 The AER used the various jurisdictional GSL payments schemes as the basis for developing the national GSL payments scheme.
-GSL payments were made on the duration of individual interruptions in some jurisdictions8, and on the annual duration of interruptions in others9.
+GSL payments were made on the duration of individual interruptions in some jurisdictions9, and on the annual duration of interruptions in others10.
 The AER included both of these measures in the national GSL payments scheme.